 - Filing a workers’ compensation claim.
 Employees (not those who are hired as independent contractors) can file for compensation from their employer for a work injury.
 Workers’ compensation provides broad coverage, allowing workers to file claims even if their employer wasn’t careless or negligent in any way.

 Workers can also file a claim if a repetitive stress injury or illness develops because of being exposed to hazardous materials.
-These benefits include payment of all medical expenses and should also cover partial lost wages if a worker needs to miss work or is temporarily or permanently disabled.A complete guide to New York Workers’ Compensation can be found here.
+These benefits include payment of all medical expenses and should also cover partial lost wages if a worker needs to miss work or is temporarily or permanently disabled.A complete guide to Workers’ Compensation can be found here.

 - Filing a personal injury lawsuit against a third party.
 Potentially liable parties include: